feiskyer/kubernetes/docs/hyperstack/user-guide.md

 Notes about service `nginx2`

 * Cluster service `10.254.154.51:8078` can be only visited on Pods in namespace `ns1`
-* External ip `192.168.0.4` can be visited on all Pods in same network `net1` since it is the vip of network's internal load balancer
+* External ip `192.168.0.4` can be visited on all Pods in the same network `net1`, since it is the vip internal load balancer's network
 * External ip `23.23.0.30` can be visited on public since it is a public IP

 ## clean up